Michigan’s Marijuana Law & Driving

 It all comes down to “Uninsured” and “Underinsured” motorist coverage.
 These coverages protect you when you’re hit by someone that has little to no liability insurance.
 If you’re in an accident and the other party is at-fault and has little to no insurance, your policy will step in and compensate you for your pain and suffering – as well as your bodily harm.

-It is important to mention that your un/underinsured motorist coverage can not be more than what your liability coverage is.
+It is important to mention that your uninsured or underinsured motorist coverage can not be more than what your liability coverage is.
 It is recommended that you have an insurance professional review all of your auto coverage to make sure you are properly protected in this or any other circumstances.